 I do not disagree with everything Peterson says but his conclusions about the meanings of mythological symbolism is a perfect example of how psychoanalytic theories can be detrimental to understanding true history and genders issues.
 Peterson asserts Jung’s theories of archetypes to be correct and therefore are a means of justifying patriarchal values.
 I call out some of Peterson’s shallow research practices in No Peterson, Chaos is not a universal feminine trait found across mythology.
 Even more alarming is Peterson’s mis-telling of myths to support his sexist agenda of promoting the idea that men are naturally supposed to dominate women.

-Peterson’s oversights of theology can be further identified by Iamblichus of the third century, who was an Egyptian priest and Neoplatonist.
-When speaking to a Greek philosopher, Iamblichus explains that the Egyptians understood the Greek’s classical elements.
-However, where the Greeks arranged the elements of earth, water, air, and fire, into a hierarchy, the Egyptians believed the elements worked in equal proportions, in harmony.
+Peterson’s oversights of theology and history can be further identified by reviewing the writings of Iamblichus of the third century, an Egyptian priest and Neoplatonist.
+When speaking to a Greek philosopher, Iamblichus explains that the Egyptians understood the Greek’s classical elements, however, where the Greeks arranged the elements of earth, water, air, and fire, into a hierarchy, the Egyptians believed the elements worked in equal proportions, in harmony.

-In sum, my assessment is that Jung’s research is not completely wrong, but it overlooks some variables.
-Often, Jung’s supporters, like Peterson, miss some of the subtleties of Jung’s research, and in doing so create a situation in which misinformation is shared as being factual.
-The misinterpretations of Jung’s theories are more alarming than Jung’s theories themselves.
-(Peterson is seen by many to be an authority feature and he has a cult following).
+In sum, my assessment of Jungian psychoanalysis is that Jung conducted some thorough research, but he dismissed variables that disproved his hypothesises.
+Often Jung’s supporters, like Peterson, miss the subtleties of Jung’s research, and in doing so create a situation in which misinformation is shared as being factual.
+The misinterpretations of Jung’s theories are more alarming than Jung’s theories themselves, ie., Peterson is seen by many to be an authority feature and he has a cult following.